Satellite Image Application?

 Uses for satellite imagery: Agriculture, environment, infrastructure

-Satellite imagery has proven to be a valuable tool in many fields including agriculture, environment and infrastructure.
+Satellite imagery has proven to be a valuable tool in a variety of fields, including agriculture, environment, and infrastructure.

 In agriculture, satellite imagery can help farmers monitor crop growth and soil moisture levels to make informed decisions about irrigation and fertilization.